Backpage: Subsequent history

-Then President Donald Trump signed FOSTA/SESTA into law on April 11, 2018, a law making it illegal to promote or facilitate prostitution.
+President Donald Trump signed FOSTA/SESTA into law on April 11, 2018, a law making it illegal to promote or facilitate prostitution.
 The new law also created an exception to CDA Section 230, removing an interactive computer service's immunity from civil and criminal state laws regarding sex trafficking.
 The law's proponents claimed that it was needed to crack down on Backpage, which they accused of facilitating sex trafficking through its adult section.
 However, the defendants in the Backpage case were not charged under SESTA/FOSTA, but under the U.S. Travel Act and money-laundering statutes.
 The defendants were arrested on April 6, 2018, a week before the signing of the bill.
 On June 17, 2020, Wilhan Martono was arrested by the United States Secret Service under FOSTA for running cityxguide, a replacement for Backpage's human-trafficking operations.

 In January 2025, the seizure notice was removed from Backpage's webpage and the domain became defunct.
-Sometime before late March 2025, the domain now redirects to the webpage milfs.com.
+Sometime before late March 2025, the domain now redirects to the domain milfs.com.